Frequently Asked Questions About the Diaconate

 a.
 If a man senses such a divine calling, it is necessary that he enter formation, over a number of years, in order to discern whether this calling is authentic.
 Formation in this sense is a journey of self-discovery, the deepening of his faith and ongoing learning that will help each man to decide whether the calling that he senses is to the diaconate and if he wishes to follow it.

 b.
 Formation is more than education.
 Education is the academic pursuit of knowledge in a particular field.
-Diaconal formation is a life long process by which a person is molded into the image of Jesus the servant.
-It involves not only academic studies but one’s prayer life, values, daily witness, self-understanding and ministry.
+Diaconal formation is a lifelong process by which a person is molded into the image of Jesus the Servant.
+It involves not only academic studies, but also one’s prayer life, values, daily witness, self-understanding and ministry.

 c.
 Diaconal Formation has three distinctive phases:

 i.
 Aspirancy Formation is a period of 12 months during which a man discerns the nature of God’s calling for him and must make the decision to follow that call.

 ii.
 Candidacy Formation is an intense period of ministerial, liturgical and theological training in preparation for ordination to the diaconate.
 It lasts approximately four years.

 iii.
 Ongoing Diaconal Formation extends in some form for a deacon’s entire active ministry.
 Through retreats, days and evenings of prayer and academic courses, each deacon is asked to continually nourish his spiritual and ministerial life in community with his fellow deacons and their wives.

 5. What areas of life are involved in diaconal formation?